-Dual nationality means that a person is a national (or citizen) of two countries, having legal rights and obligations in connection with both countries.* While there may be advantages associated with holding dual nationality, such as ease of foreign residency and access to government programs, dual nationals should understand the legal considerations that can make life more complicated.
+Dual nationality means that a person is a national of two countries, having legal rights and obligations in connection with both countries. * While there may be advantages to holding dual nationality, such as ease of foreign residency and access to government programs, dual nationals should understand the legal considerations that can make life and international travel more complicated.

 *A person may hold more than two nationalities, and the same guidance generally applies.

 You may knowingly or unknowingly be a national of another country, even if you do not accept the nationality or hold a passport of that country.
 You may acquire dual nationality (i.e., U.S. and another nationality) in one of several ways, including:

 - Being born in the United States, and subject to the jurisdiction thereof, to one or two parents holding a nationality other than the United States, with your second nationality based on the other country’s nationality law;

 - Being born outside the United States to one or two U.S. citizen parents, with your second nationality based on the foreign country’s laws; or